Breast cancer is an invasive cancer. The main cause of breast cancer is genetic mutation or damage to a person’s DNA.

 - a change in the size or shape of the breast

 - Stage 1: At this stage, the tumor measures up to 2 centimeters (cm) across.
-It has not affected any lymph nodes, or there are small groups of cancer cells in the lymph nodes.
+It has not affected any lymph nodes, or there are small groups of cancer cells in lymph nodes.

-- Stage 2: The tumor is 2 cm across, and it has started to spread to nearby nodes, or is 2–5 cm across and has not spread to the lymph nodes.
+- Stage 2: The tumor is 2 cm across and has started to spread to nearby nodes, or it is 2–5 cm across and has not spread to the lymph nodes.

 - Stage 4: The cancer has spread to distant organs, most often the bones, liver, brain, or lungs.